20.-21.5.2025, University of Helsinki

 Session 3: Teacher Continuous Professional Development in EiE settings

-Join World University Service of Canada, Finn Church Aid and Teacher working in EiE contexts in a learning session on professional development opportunities in Education in Emergencies and Protracted Crises situations.
+Join World University Service of Canada and Finn Church Aid in a learning session on professional development opportunities in Education in Emergencies and Protracted Crises situations.
 What has worked and why in teacher training, mentoring and coaching?
 What should be done differently?

 Session 4: Human rights-based argumentation for EiE